 - Enrollment may also be denied to students who have been suspended, expelled, or convicted of a felony.

 - Accepted students must agree to comply with Choice district's policies.

 Schools of Choice Timelines and Applications

-Students residing in a district within the Kent ISD may apply for Schools of Choice April 13 - June 1, 2020.
-Parents will be notified by June 15 if the student is accepted and must confirm acceptance no later than June 22.
-Waitlist families will be notified about openings and must confirm their decision to attend by July 1, 2020.
+Students residing in a district within the Kent ISD may apply for Schools of Choice from April 12 - May 14, 2021.
+Parents will be notified by May 26th if the student is accepted and parent must confirm acceptance no later than June 4th.
+Waitlist families will be notified about openings and must confirm their decision to attend by June 25, 2021.

 Kent County SOC applications only:

 Kent County SOC Application English Version